• Skip to primary navigation

 Burdock flower stalks, which need to be peeled twice, for more info on foraging and processing, see my previous post here.

-This may be the most interesting way I've found to cook those burdock flower stalks yet, I talked about harvesting and cooking the stalks last year, but after I published the post I still had a few stalks left in the cooler (they will keep for a good month or two wrapped in damp towels in a sealed container with some air holes on the side).
+I talked about harvesting and cooking the stalks last year, but after I published the post I still had a few stalks left in the cooler (they will keep for a good month or two wrapped in damp towels in a sealed container with some air holes on the side).
 Making noodles out of vegetables is nothing new, but zucchini and celery root noodles are only scratching the surface of possibility.

 Burdock flower stalk noodles with sunflower sprouts, sesame, hot chili, lime juice, sunflower oil and shrimp